-In the example above, Zdeněk Urbánek used a common Czech word otec, while Aloys Skomal has decided to use a word páter, which has its origins in Latin.
+In the example above, Zdeněk Urbánek used a common Czech word otec, while Aloys Skoumal has decided to use a word páter, which has its origins in Latin.
 For that reason, this word may evoke the feeling of obsoleteness.
+Both translations can be replaced with a Czech word farář.